jasonmurtha/fmzurb/src/styleguide/orbit.md

 **Slide Transition**
 - By default, slides transition every 5 seconds (5000 milliseconds).
+- Add [modifier](#modifier-classes) class `.ease` to make the default linear transition ease so that it is less jerky.
 - You can customize the timing of the delay by defining it on the wrapper using the `data-timer-delay` attribute and providing a value that is the number of milliseconds to dalay.
 - You can prevent the auto-play functionality by adding the attribute `data-auto-play="false"`.